 My name is Sarah Dees.
-I am wife to my wonderful husband Jordan (married in June 2001), and mom to four very active boys!
+I am wife to my wonderful husband Jordan (married in June 2001), and mom to four very active boys and one baby girl!
 Our sons are Aidan (born July 2003), Gresham (October 2006), Owen (May 2009), and Jonathan (January 2012).
+Our little girl Janie was just born in April 2014, so I am no longer a mom to *only* boys, although our house is still very boy-heavy!
 We are homeschooling and loving it so far!
-My days are filled with school, feeding everyone, cleaning up messes, and repairing holes in the wall.
-I also teach private violin lessons out of our home, so there is never a dull moment!
+My days are filled with school, feeding everyone, cleaning up messes, and folding lots of laundry.

 I am a Christian, and am dedicated to living a life that honors my Lord and Savior Jesus Christ.